 Each May, Business for Peace hosts its annual Summit, including the Business for Peace Award Ceremony as the pinnacle event.
 It is a chance to celebrate our Honourees and learn about their businessworthy journeys.
 However, due to the coronavirus pandemic, the 2021 Summit had to be postponed.
-Instead, the Foundation will host a digital event series in the spring this year, titled Business for Peace Spotlight Series: Rethinking Systems of Decent Work.
+Instead, the Foundation hosted a digital event series in the spring, titled Business for Peace Spotlight Series: Rethinking Systems of Decent Work.

 Our programme included opening remarks from Governing Mayor of Oslo, Raymond Johansen; an interview with Nobel prize-winner Joseph Stiglitz on Stakeholder Capitalism; an interview with Sanda Ojiambo, Executive Director at the United Nations Global Compact, on how governments and businesses can “build back better” together; a Youth Workshop; a ReThinking Systems of Decent Work panel including Guy Ryder, Director General of the International Labour Organisation, and much more.